 Cullen’s experience has also covered general revenue, corporate/ commercial and finance law, gained in a number of the ‘Big 4’ and Australian law firms.
 As well, having lived in Asia for a number of years he has experience in legal and business practices of our regional neighbours and an understanding of the difficulties trying to reconcile often conflicting regulatory demands.

-He is a Chartered Tax Advisor, and is admitted as a solicitor in New South Wales.
+He is a Chartered Tax Advisor and is admitted as a solicitor in New South Wales.

-Executive Director, Product Service & Compliance
+Executive Director, Customer Service - Taxes & Grants

 Kelly Wood was appointed as the Executive Director of Products, Service and Compliance in October 2016.